Ricci flow on surfaces with conical singularities, II: Linear parabolic equation and maximum principle

 \end{lem} \begin{proof} Note that these two equalities are invariant under conformal change of the metric, hence we may assume the metric is $\tilde{g}$.
-Since the proof is similar, we prove the second equality only.
+Since the first inequality follows from the second one by letting $v\equiv 1$, we prove the second equality only.

 For simplicity, assume that there is only one singularity.
 Near the singularity,